Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-{ In Appendix \ref{Appendix:Spheres_Wires} we develop the link between two interacting wires \cite{Herviou_2016} and Bloch spheres \cite{Hutchinson_2021} by re-writing the low-energy Hamiltonian \eqref{Hint_wires} in momentum space.
-We find that the two-interacting Bloch spheres are in a sense momentum-space duals to the two interacting wires.
+In Appendix \ref{Appendix:Spheres_Wires} we extend and develop the link between two interacting wires \cite{Herviou_2016} and Bloch spheres \cite{Hutchinson_2021}, by re-writing the low-energy Hamiltonian \eqref{Hint_wires} in momentum space.
+We find that the two-interacting Bloch spheres are in a sense momentum space duals to the two interacting wires.
 Therefore, at least for the phases of two-interacting wires in \cite{Herviou_2016} which are connected to the $g = 0$ line, the topological numbers defined in \eqref{Combined_pole_equations} are appropriate and reveal their distinct topology.
-The existence of a mixed (non-local) momentum term in \eqref{Hint_wire_sphere} means that for larger interaction parameters the mapping is \emph{not} exact onto the two spheres.
+The existence of a mixed (non-local) momentum term in \eqref{Hint_wire_sphere} may suggest that for larger interaction parameters the mapping is \emph{not} precisely exact onto the two spheres.
 However, this term can be reabsorbed into the $\sim \mu$ chemical potential contribution for each wire.
-Due to the wire symmetry this will act as a uniform renormalization $\mu = \mu\left(g\right)$ for both wires, however numerical calculations are necessary to investigate the effects of the non-local interactions.
-Since the GS is readily accessible with DMRG, this may illuminate also the effects of non-local interactions in the two spheres model. } \\
+Due to the wire symmetry, this will act as a uniform renormalization $\mu = \mu\left(g\right)$ for both wires, which then supports the idea that the spheres/wires duality is robust even towards larger interactions, as long as the Bogoliubov quasi-particle basis is the correct Hilbert space basis to describe the wires.
+Below, we quantify the effects of these non-local interactions via DMRG systematically in the phase diagram of the two-wires model.
+That way we will also verify that the fractional topological numbers introduced for the two-spheres' model \cite{Hutchinson_2021,lehur_new} are also useful to describe the DCI phase of the two-wires' model.

-Numerical results in the next sub-section using DMRG reveal that the correspondence between two interacting Bloch spheres and wires remains sensible also for non-zero and relatively large interaction strengths $g$.

-\subsection{Integer Topological phases for two interacting Kitaev superconducting wires}
+\subsection{Integer topological phases for two interacting Kitaev superconducting wires}

-For low $g$, the phase diagram for two interacting Kitaev chains presents three distinct phases \cite{Herviou_2016}.
-Two polarized phases for $|\mu| > 2t$, and the topological \emph{4MF} phase $|\mu|<2t$.
-By continuity to the non-interacting limit, these phases are simply extensions to the topological and trivial phases of two Kitaev wires.
-The topological phase, with \emph{open boundary conditions OBCs}, therefore hosts \emph{four} dangling Majorana edge-modes referring then to the \emph{4MF} phase \cite{Herviou_2016}. \\
+First, we evaluate the topological numbers $C^i$ and $\overline{C}^i$ for the two wires, navigating through the phases with integer topological numbers \cite{Herviou_2016}.
+As introduced prior, the phase diagram for low $|g|$ presents three distinct phases \cite{Herviou_2016}: Two polarized phases, and the topological \emph{4MF} phase, \emph{cf.} figure \ref{fig:trajectories_tp05}.
+By continuity to the non-interacting limit, these phases are the extensions of the topological and trivial phases of two independent Kitaev wires.
+With open boundary conditions (OBCs), the \emph{4MF} phase thus has \emph{four} dangling Majorana edge modes \cite{Herviou_2016}.